Improving the Accuracy of Range Migration in 3-D Near-Field Microwave Imaging

 Doğu S., Tajik D., Akıncı M. N., Nikolova N. K.

-• Journal Name: IEEE Transactions on Microwave Theory and Techniques
+• Dergi Adı: IEEE Transactions on Microwave Theory and Techniques

-• Keywords: Antenna measurements, Imaging, Microwave imaging, Microwave imaging, Microwave measurement, Microwave theory and techniques, quantitative microwave holography, Radar imaging, range migration, range translation, Scattering
+• Anahtar Kelimeler: Antenna measurements, Imaging, Microwave theory and techniques, Microwave imaging, Microwave measurement, Scattering, Radar imaging, quantitative microwave holography, range migration, range translation

 Calibration measurements play a crucial role in improving the accuracy of both qualitative and quantitative microwave imaging.
 Ideally, in 3-D near-field imaging, a calibration measurement should be performed at each desired range (or depth) position, which can be very time-consuming.
 An analytical prediction of the range behavior of the resolvent kernel of scattering can reduce the calibration effort to a single measurement at a reference range position.
 Range-translation (or range-migration) analytical expressions are already widely used in far-zone radar and acoustic imaging; however, their accuracy deteriorates significantly in near-field scenarios.
 Here, we propose a range-migration technique for near-field microwave imaging with monostatic and bistatic measurement configurations.
 From a single measurement of the system point-spread function (PSF), the PSF magnitude and phase are accurately predicted at any desired range position.
 The proposed migration is performed in real space; however, it can also be applied with Fourier-domain (or $k$ -space) inversion methods.
 Here, it is applied with quantitative microwave holography in simulation-based and experimental examples, which validate its performance and illustrate its limitations.